ajakaja/ajakaja.github.io/_posts/2024-12-18-derivatives.md

 tags: notes
 ---

-The other day I came across [this](https://johncarlosbaez.wordpress.com/2021/09/13/the-cyclic-identity-for-partial-derivatives/) article by John Baez again, about the following counterintuitive partial derivative identity for a function $$u(v,w)$$:
+The other day I came back across [this](https://johncarlosbaez.wordpress.com/2021/09/13/the-cyclic-identity-for-partial-derivatives/) article by John Baez, about the following counterintuitive partial derivative identity for a function $$u(v,w)$$:

 $$
 \begin{aligned}